 What is a Date of Leaving Letter?

 A Date of Leaving Letter can be requested by the last Secondary School you attended.
 The letter must be on school letterhead, with a recent date and signature.
 The letter must state: the date you officially left, that no further timetable was created for you, that you are not attending any secondary school at the time of the course request, and that you have not arranged to return to school for the next semester or term.

 Who needs to include a Date of Leaving Letter?

 If you are 18 years of age you require a letter from your last school indicating your final date(s) of study.
 To write the GED® you must have be out of school for one year.
 If you are 19 years of age or older you do not need a School Leaving Letter.

 Is a letter required for home schooled candidates?

-Home-schooled students 18 years of age or younger must provide a letter from their local Board of Education indicating they were home-schooled.
+Home-schooled students 18 years of age must provide a letter from their local Board of Education indicating they were home-schooled.

 What is group/off-site testing?

 Group/off-site testing allows your organization to offer the GED® tests to a number of candidates at the same time at a convenient location.

 How many candidates are required to host an off-site testing session?